A Special Case

 “Good, very good.”

 Fetching the boy a coke from the fridge beside his desk when they’d reached ten minutes.
-Coke was a treat for the boy – the mother banned fizzy drinks at home – and in the half-light of the room the boy was happy now, here with his drink, his ball and the funny old man with the darting eyes and spidery hands.
+Coke was a treat for the boy – the mother banned fizzy drinks at home – and in the half-light of the room the boy was happy now, here with his drink, his ball and this funny old man with the darting eyes and spidery hands.

 The mother was in the corridor, berating herself for her cruelty.
 Her boy needed love, love that she could give him, not a bloody psychologist!
 What had Mrs Hawkins said?
 These were just growing pains.
 All kids had to face them.
 And Mrs Hawkins should know.
 She’d had six children!
 She wouldn’t be here in this expensive clinic embracing modern theories.
 She’d be at home in the kitchen darning socks and letting her kids get on with it.
 No, she’d drag Luca out and take him home.
 This would be the one and only time she submitted him to such indignity.